 Your windows may pose more of a threat to your children than you think.
 If your windows are old and have a tendency of falling shut, your little one’s fingers may be in danger.
 If your windows are not equipped with the proper locks, little ones may end up with the window and opening it.
 Though one may assume that screens offer sufficient protection between your child and the outdoors, you are wrong.

 According to Time.com, a surprising 5200 children fall from windows each year.
 And, approximately 80% of those windows were reported to have functional screens.
-If you are looking into installing new windows, click here.
+If you are looking into installing new windows, RWC can help you get the job done right.
 If installing newer, safer windows are not in your budget, just make sure that your windows lock securely and that you have no furniture butted up against them.
 This will keep your children from climbing around and playing with your windows.

 4. Keep Chemicals Out of Reach